emaj9/professional-portfolio/pages/teaching-philosophy.md

 means claim to be the only source of knowledge.
 My preference is to learn along side my students, together.

 I believe everyone has the right to education and am not blinded to the harm the education can do.
-Although education is seen as the "great equalizer" it has the ability to punish the minority through culutral hegemony.
-My teaching aims to eliminate this by fostering critical thinking over memorization.
-Furthermore, as a teacher I hold myself to a higher standard to ensure all my students are considered and cared for.
+Although education is seen as the "great equalizer" it has the ability to punish the minority for not thinking like the majority.
+Consequently, my teaching aims to eliminate this by fostering critical thinking over memorization and respecting and appreciating differences in the classroom.